Because we LOVE it!

 In addition to all the above scientific links, check out this short video from the World Economic Forum on increased attention spans in children who spend more time outdoors.

-Read Neuroscience News’ report on how living near trees (and forest bathing) increases amygdala health.
+Read Neuroscience News’ report on how living near trees (Green Space) and ‘forest bathing’ increases amygdala health.

 You have to be in it to win it though, so change your life by connecting with nature and getting outside TODAY.